-Currently, you can view FIVE live animal cams on this page.
+Currently, you can view SIX live animal cams on this page.

 Here are all the featured locations that you need to watch: